sanderjo/disk-speed/README.md

 # disk-speed
-Measure disk speed from Python.
-Disk can be SSD, HDD, eMMC, flash drive, NAS, Cloud, as long as it is mounted.
+Measure disk speed from Python by writing to disk.
+The disk can be SSD, HDD, eMMC, flash drive, NAS, Cloud, as long as it is mounted and writable.

 The measurement will take 0.5 second.